Fire TV Stick Lite has a 50% discount in Amazon Mexico and you can take advantage of it with a one-month Disney + promotion at 29 pesos

 Let us remember that the only application with which does not count at the moment is with HBO Max, as a license agreement was not reached.

 In Xataka México Selección we publish the best offers in technology, video games, collectibles and other categories that are on discount in different online stores in Mexico.
-The price and availability of the product are subject to change without prior notice.
+Product price and availability are subject to change without prior notice.

 Some of the links in this post may belong to an affiliate program.
 None of the articles mentioned have been proposed by either the brands or the stores, their introduction being a unique decision of the team of editors.